launchquickly/prototype-kit/docs/setup-dev.md

 # Set-up development environment

-**Objective**: Set-up and install the necessary software to provide a Vagrant based development environment for GOV.UK Prootype Kit
+**Objective**: Set-up and install the necessary software to provide a Vagrant based development environment for GOV.UK Protype Kit

 Vagrant based development environment for prototyping.
 This will consist of 2 VMS: